Proving a conjecture on chromatic polynomials by counting the number of acyclic orientations: Introduction

 \begin{theorem}\relabel{average-th} For any non-complete graph $G=(V,E)$ of order $n$,

 holds for all $x<0$. \end{theorem}

 Note that the left-hand side of (\ref{right-2}) vanishes when $G\cong K_n$.
-The proof of Theorem~\ref{average-th} will be completed in Section~\ref{finalproof}, based on the interpretations for all coefficients $a_i(G)$'s of $P(G,x)$ by acyclic orientations established in Section~\ref{interp}.
+Theorem~\ref{average-th} will be proved in Section~\ref{finalproof}, based on Greene $\&$ Zaslavsky's interpretation in \cite{GZ1983} for coefficients $a_i(G)$'s of $P(G,x)$ by acyclic orientations introduced in Section~\ref{interp}.
+By applying Theorem~\ref{average-th} and two lemmas in Section~\ref{SecondIn}, we will finally prove the second main result in this article.